denoland/deno/Roadmap.md

 // https://golang.org/pkg/io/#Seeker
 interface Seeker {
-  // Seek sets the offset for the next Read or Write to offset, interpreted
+  // Seek sets the offset for the next read() or write() to offset, interpreted
   // according to whence: SeekStart means relative to the start of the file,
   // SeekCurrent means relative to the current offset, and SeekEnd means
   // relative to the end.
 Seek returns the new offset relative to the start of